Last Updated: November 2018

 “So much of who we are is where we have been.”— William Langewiesche

-This is the third in a series of posts on Travel Hacking, so please read the first two (listed above) to understand if you meet the basic qualifiers such as credit score, and to ensure you are lined up with the right tools to avoid mistakes.
+This is the third in a series of posts on Travel Hacking, so please read the first two (listed below) to understand if you meet the basic qualifiers such as credit score, and to ensure you are lined up with the right tools to avoid mistakes.
 In this post I will share details on the various point programs, rules of the games, card sequence, and recommended cards.
 You will now be ready to start earning points!

 There are four main travel point programs, each with their own rules, benefits, and card offerings.
 What they have in common is they are all flexible point currencies, that don’t expire, with points that can be transferred to a variety of airlines and hotels.
 Ultimately, you’ll want to have points in all programs for flexibility, but in general, you’ll want to start with Chase Ultimate Rewards for reasons I’ll outline below.
 The points programs are: